wp-plugins/blip-slideshow/readme.txt

 Blip is a wrapper for [MooTools Slideshow 2!](http://www.electricprism.com/aeron/slideshow/ 'Javascript MooTools Slideshow') by Aeron Glemann with some nifty client-side RSS-reading magic.
 If you like Blip, please show your support to him.

-= Are there known issues? =

-Though MooTools is used in compatibility mode and will function with most Javascript frameworks including jQuery, it will break if script.aculo.us is loaded on your page, for example by [Lightbox 2](http://wordpress.org/extend/plugins/lightbox-2/).
-Use [Colorbox](http://wordpress.org/extend/plugins/search.php?q=colorbox) or [Slimbox](http://wordpress.org/extend/plugins/search.php?q=slimbox) plugins instead.

-Multiple slideshows hooked to a Slimbox can break when the Slimbox closes.
-If you require multiple slideshows per page with a Lightbox, use Colorbox instead.

 = What is Media RSS? =

 Media RSS (MRSS) is an RSS extension used for syndicating multimedia files (audio, video, image) in RSS feeds.
 Like your WordPress